-Samantha – Countess Samantha is a History, European Studies and Art Teacher in an Independent school.
-Hailing from the small island of Malta, I’ve always had a passion for history, stories and a good ending.
+Samantha – Samantha is a History, European Studies and Art Teacher in an Independent school.
+Hailing from the small island of Malta, I’ve always had a passion for history, stories, and a good ending.

-My favourite historical period would be the high Middle Ages as well as the 1750-1900.
+My favorite historical period would be the high Middle Ages as well as 1750-1900.
 When I’m not reading or working, I love to watch various TV series of which British Period Dramas or Fantasy.
 I also enjoy going out with friends for a pizza or sushi night.

-My travelling experiences are still limited by I’ve been to Exeter (UK), Milan (Italy) and Sicily.
-I also harbour an interest in Oriental cultures, love anime and recently learnt some basic Japanese.
+My traveling experiences are still limited by I’ve been to Exeter (UK), Milan (Italy) and Sicily.
+I also harbor an interest in Oriental cultures, love anime and recently learned some basic Japanese.